-- 1. Focus on advanced occupational therapy practice and clinical expertise - Accepting only certified occupational therapists with at least a MS/MA degree - 3.
-Focus on a culminating practice-based capstone research project occupational therapy colleagues and alums from over 200 fieldwork sites that contract to provide TU OT student fieldwork experiences.
+- 1. Focus on advanced occupational therapy practice and clinical expertise - 2.
+Accepting only certified occupational therapists with at least a MS/MA degree - 3.
+Focus on a culminating practice-based capstone research project

 The program and course content are based on information gathered from several sources.